Have Questions?

 601-469-2211

-Weems Community MH Center has been providing recovery care and rehabilitation services to the residents of Forest, MS. and those living within the surrounding communities.
+Weems Community MH Center has been providing recovery care and rehabilitation services to the residents of Forest, Mississippi and those living within the surrounding communities.
 Today, Weems Community MH Center offers services like substance abuse counseling approach, individual psychotherapy, motivational interviewing, couple/family therapy, trauma-related counseling, brief intervention approach and others in line with its philosophy of following rehab treatments that work best to help addicts achieve recovery.

 This drug and alcohol rehab center also believes the best form of treatment to ensure success is to offer individualized care.
 Services are available in the following settings - long term drug and alcohol rehab centers, short term drug and alcohol rehabs, inpatient rehab centers, detox programs, intensive outpatient treatment and others.